cytoflow/cytoflow/index.md

   analyze data with Python?
 If so, head over to the [developer documentation](https://cytoflow.readthedocs.io/) to use these modules in your own workflow.
-They have been designed to work well in a [Jupyter notebook](http://jupyter.org/); in fact, the GUI will export a workflow directly to a notebook!
+They have been designed to work well in a [Jupyter notebook](http://jupyter.org/); in fact, the GUI will soon export a workflow directly to a notebook!

 * **Free and open-source.**  Download the source code from [the GitHub project page](https://github.com/bpteague/cytoflow) and modify it